June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 ✔ Updated detached homes

-✔ Good school districts
+✔ Homes in good school districts

 ✔ Move-in-ready condition